ampyche/ampnado/docs/README.txt

 	mutagen or mutagenx
 	tornado

+You will need these additional packages for db support and transcoding.
+FFmpeg is optional if transcoding is not needed.

 	mongodb
 	FFmpeg

+To run unittests do the following:
+	cd /usr/share/ampnado
+	python3 -m unittest

 To enable text search in versions of mongodb where textsearch is not enabled by default do: